-- pursue the preclinical and clinical development of our lead product candidate in gene therapy, HMI-102, for the treatment of PKU; - pursue the preclinical and clinical development of other product candidates based on our gene editing and gene therapy technology; - further scale up our internal manufacturing processes and capabilities and contract with CMOs to support our preclinical studies and clinical trials of our product candidates; - occupy a substantially larger facility with expanded research and development labs and manufacturing suites and purchase additional equipment for our operations (we expect the total capital expenditures for the buildout of research and development labs, office space and manufacturing suites and the procurement of equipment in a new facility we have recently leased to be approximately \$20.0 million to \$22.0 million in 2018 and the first half of 2019); - in-license or acquire the rights to other products, product candidates or technologies; - maintain, expand and protect our intellectual property portfolio; - hire additional personnel in research, manufacturing and regulatory and clinical development as well as management personnel; and - expand our operational, financial and management systems and increase personnel, including personnel to support our operations as a public company.
+- pursue the preclinical and clinical development of our lead product candidate in gene therapy, HMI-102, for the treatment of PKU; - pursue the preclinical and clinical development of other product candidates based on our gene editing and gene therapy technology;

+- further scale up our internal manufacturing processes and capabilities and contract with CMOs to support our preclinical studies and clinical trials of our product candidates; - occupy a substantially larger facility with expanded research and development labs and manufacturing suites and purchase additional equipment for our operations.
+We expect total capital expenditures for the buildout of research and development labs, office space and manufacturing suites and the procurement of equipment in our new facility we have recently leased to be approximately \$22.0 million to \$24.0 million, which will be incurred in 2018 and into the first half of 2019, net of approximately \$10.8 million in reimbursement from our landlord through a tenant improvement allowance; - in-license or acquire the rights to other products, product candidates or technologies; - maintain, expand and protect our intellectual property portfolio; - hire additional personnel in research, manufacturing and regulatory and clinical development as well as management personnel; and - expand our operational, financial and management systems and increase personnel, including personnel to support our operations as a public company.

-We believe that our existing cash on hand, including the net proceeds from our IPO, will enable us to fund our operating expenses and capital expenditure requirements for at least the next two years.
+We believe that our existing cash, cash equivalents and short-term investments, including the net proceeds from our IPO, will enable us to fund our operating expenses and capital expenditure requirements for at least the next two years.
 We have based these estimates on assumptions that may prove to be imprecise, and we could utilize our available capital resources sooner than we expect.